 The government has no punishable laws for men that beat up their wives.
 Due to this, they feel they can commit a crime and go away without being punished.
 Hence, the government should make laws that will seriously handle this issue.

 Most importantly, these factors I mentioned above should never be a reason to beat up your spouse.
-If you can identify you have a problem dealing with your anger, you can’t stay away from alcohol and drug then go for proper treatment and don’t transfer your aggression on your spouse.
+If you can identify you have a problem dealing with your anger, you can’t stay away from alcohol and drug then go for proper treatment and don’t transfer your aggression to your spouse.

 Also, for women that are abused daily, kindly leave the house for your well-being.
 Look for a trusted friend you can stay with, especially if you don’t have the financial capacity to rent an apartment.
 Remember, your life and sanity is still very much important to you and your children.
 You can also report the case, I believe Lagos state has laws available to solve the issue of domestic violence.

-To single and engaged ladies, that feels they can manage or change a man that beat them up often, please have a rethink and run for your life after all you are not yet married to him.
+To single and engaged ladies, that feels they can manage or change a man that beat them up often, please have a rethink and run for your life.
+After all, you are not yet married to him.
 So run as fast your legs can take you.

 To parents, once you notice a bad trait in your child that can be harmful in future, kindly correct your child immediately.
 We all can fight against domestic violence with the little contribution we have.